SysKitTeam/docs-insights/known-issues/not-default-sql-instance.md

 You need to change the Parameter __@InstanceName='SHAREPOINT'__;
 Here you need to __input the name of your instance__.
 If your instance is named SERVERNAME/JOHN then you would set the InstanceName to "JOHN".

-After the script is run against the SysKit Insights database you will need to restart the SQL server.
+After the script is run against the SysKit Insights database you will need to __restart the SysKit Insights Agent service.__ If the problem still persists you should consider restarting the SQL server, as we have found that this helps in some cases.

 __Please note!__ Always keep the SysKit Insights application updated to the newest version.